Q & A

 Q. – IF you had one word of advice to give someone what would it be?

 A. – I would advise anyone to never stop learning.
 I have passed by many artists that I greatly admired because I knew that I could always get better.
 That may seem hard for some when they win an award, get published, or write a book but … trust me for yourself and the world never stop challenging yourself and the world never stop challenging yourself.
 Don’t paint what comes easy.
 Someone once told me if you are not a little scared when you start you will never get better.
+The other bit of advise is to think like an artist by not having the name of the object in your mind while painting it.

 The challenge for me is now working more plein air and as well as working very large.
 (After that I have three other areas on my short list that need improvement.)